Master of Global Hospitality Management

 The essays are the opportunity for applicants to present themselves to the Master’s Admissions Committee.
 It provides a way to highlight qualities relevant to success in a graduate business program that may not be evident in test scores and past academic performance.

-Begin each response on a separate page and show the letter and/or number of the question at the top of each page.
+Begin each response on a separate page and show the letter and/or a number of the question at the top of each page.
 Put your complete name at the top of each page.
 Please limit each response to 500 words typed and double-spaced.

 Note: This essay is required for all master’s programs.